-DLA Piper (Chile) has changed faces several times in recent years while maintaining its strong banking and finance and corporate core.
-It benefits from DLA Piper’s wide global and Latin American footprint – with offices across six jurisdictions in the region.
+DLA Piper (Chile) has maintained its impressive strong banking and finance and corporate core, despite recent changes to the partnership.
+The firm benefits from DLA Piper’s international footprint – with offices across six Latin American nations.

-The firm’s two-year-old white-collar crime practice group helps it stand out from competitors, as does its expertise in venture capital work.
-The firm says many international funds and local and foreign start-ups count on the team to help bring them success in this field.
+The firm’s white-collar crime practice group helps it stand out from competitors, as does its expertise in venture capital work.
+International funds and local and foreign start-ups count on the team for transactions in this field.

-A partner promotion at the end of 2020 in its banking and finance department reflected the increased client demand for this area of expertise.
-Meanwhile, the firm hired a lawyer from the National Economic Prosecutor (FNE) as counsel to strengthen its antitrust division.
+A partner promotion at the end of 2021 in its energy and natural resources department reflects the increased client demand for this area of expertise.
+Its M&A and infrastructure teams also remained active in 2021 as the Chilean economy recovered from stagnation caused by the covid-19 pandemic.

 Alliances and networks